usama-365/hackipy/README.md

 # hackipy
+## Disclaimer
-**All the tools that are here are for legal use only by white-hat hackers and pentesters, the author is not responsible for any misuse of these tools.**
+**All the provided tools are for legal use only by white-hat hackers, cyber-security related people and pentesters, the author is not responsible for any misuse of these tools.**
 ## About the repository
-Hacking, pentesting and cyber-security related tools/scripts built with Python (3 of course).
+hackipy is a collection of hacking, pentesting and cyber-security related tools/scripts built with Python (3 of course).
 I have created these tools for my personal use but I am also publishing them here because I am not a closed-source giant.
-If these tools will help you or make your workflow easier, I'll be happy.
+If these tools will make your workflow easier or help you, I'll be happy.
+(I believe in get from the community, give to the community).

 ## Installation
-**This guide is written keeping new-bies in mind, if you are a seasoned professional, simply clone the repository** Go to home directory
+**This guide is written keeping new-bies in mind, if you are a seasoned professional, simply clone the repository.**

+Go to home directory
 ```bash
 cd